Part I

 Kakadu plum speaks in polyphenols.

-Emu apple whispers flavonoids.
+Emu apple carries barrier-supportive flavonoids.

 What do you need?

-How can we share the load?
+How do we share the load?

 Braiding Lineages with Respect